Senior Associate Dean for Academic Affairs and Senior Professor

 From 2007 to 2010, Ashley served as vice chancellor for Academic Affairs for The Texas A&M University System, where he served as chief academic officer for the System, and represented the System at the state level on all academic issues.
 In 2010, he was named vice chancellor for Recruitment and Diversity and chief of staff.
 In this position, he collected and analyzed System data on diversity and assisted System universities and agencies in recruiting and retention of diverse students, faculty, and staff.

-A former College Board trustee, Ashley also has served on boards and committees for numerous other organizations, including the North American Society for Sport Management, the Commerce Independent School District, and the Development Education Subcommittee of the P–16 Education Council of the Texas Education Agency.
+A former College Board trustee, Ashley also has served on boards and committees for numerous other organizations, including the North American Society for Sport Management, the Commerce Independent School District, the Development Education Subcommittee of the P–16 Education Council of the Texas Education Agency, and the Community Foundation of the Brazos Valley.
 He was also a member of the editorial board of both the Journal of Applied Research in Coaching and Athletics and the International Journal of Sports Management.